cbeier/asset_packager/README.markdown

 This plugin has a full suite of tests.
-But since they depend on rails, it has to be run in the context of a rails app, in the vendor/plugins directory.
+But since they depend on rails, it has to be run in the context of a rails app, in the `vendor/plugins directory`.
 Observe:

     > rails newtestapp
     > cd newtestapp